owowagency/laravel-settings/README.md

-# Laravel Notifications
+# Laravel Settings

-A package of notifications features for the Laravel framework.
+A package of settings features for the Laravel framework.